-3.2 LAW ENFORCEMENT - THE NORTHWEST STATE COMMUNITY COLLEGE POLICE DEPARTMENT off campus.
+3.2 LAW ENFORCEMENT - THE NORTHWEST STATE COMMUNITY COLLEGE POLICE DEPARTMENT

+Emergency medical assistance and campus safety/law enforcement assistance are available both on and off campus.
 Individuals are encouraged to contact law enforcement and seek medical treatment as soon as possible following an incident that poses a threat to safety or physical well-being or following a potential criminal offense.